Marcuccio/wordlister/README.md

 3. Enable the `Developer mode` toggle located in the top right corner of the page.
 4. Click on `Load unpacked` and select the extension folder.

-After following these steps, the Nuclei AI Browser Extension will be successfully installed in your Chrome browser.
+After following these steps, the Wordlister Extension will be successfully installed in your Chrome browser.

 ## Usage